 About Northeastern: Founded in 1898, Northeastern is a global research university and the recognized leader in experience-driven lifelong learning.
 Our world-renowned experiential approach empowers our students, faculty, alumni, and partners to create impact far beyond the confines of discipline, degree, and campus.

 Our locationsin Boston; Charlotte, North Carolina; London; Portland, Maine; San Francisco; Seattle; Silicon Valley; Toronto; Vancouver; and the Massachusetts communities of Burlington and Nahantare nodes in our growing global university system.
 Through this network, we expand opportunities for flexible, student-centered learning and collaborative, solutions-focused research.

 Northeastern's comprehensive array of undergraduate and graduate programs in a variety of on-campus and online formatslead to degrees through the doctorate in nine colleges and schools.
 Among these, we offer more than 195 multi-discipline majors and degrees designed to prepare students for purposeful lives and careers.

-Qualifications: Master's degree required, preferably in counseling, human services or higher education (or equivalent experience advising in a college/university setting.)
-A minimum of 3 to 4 years of work or educational experience; preferably in higher education.
-Must enjoy working with students and helping guide them through their academics to graduation.
-Experience working with the following systems is a plus: Course Catalog, Degree Audit Reporting System (DARS), Faculty Advisor Communication Tool (FACT), Banner, SalesForce, EAB Navigate, Self-Authored Integrated Learning (SAIL) platform.
+Qualifications: Master's degree required, preferably in counseling, human services or higher education.
+At least two years of work or educational experience, preferably in higher education.
+Must enjoy working with first-year students and helping them adjust to college life.
 The successful candidate will: